Martiul/Crypto-Tax-Calculator/README.md

  ```

  ## Other Considerations
+ * Used Java's BigDecimal class to maintain accuracy when dealing with decimals

  * Some cryptocurrencies have multiple symbols.
 For example, BTC and XBT are both
  symbols for Bitcoin.
 However, the API used in this calculator only accepts BTC,
  so the `Currency` enumeration has a `synonymFilter` function which returns the most common symbol of a currency